dotmesh-io/dotmesh/README.md

 # dotmesh: git for data

-Dotmesh is a git-like CLI for capturing, organizing and sharing application states.
+Dotmesh is a **git-like CLI for capturing, organizing and sharing application states**.
 The application states that dotmesh captured are stored in **datadots**.

 In other words, it's a **snapshotting tool for databases** and other filesystem states.